nathmo/RNode_Firmware_CE/Documentation/BUILDING.md

 # Building
 ## Prerequisites
 The build system of this repository is based on Make.
-The `Makefile` is in the base of the repository.
-Please ensure you have `arduino-cli` installed before proceeding.
+The `Makefile` is in the base of the repository. the makefile use the arduino-cli to compile the sketch.
 Firstly, figure out which MCU platform your supported board is based on.
 The table below can help you.

 | Board name | Link | Transceiver | MCU | Description |